mzlatic1/MZ_ISI_Esri_Student_Competition/README.md

 If the GitHub HTML previewer is providing limitations, below is the link to the same application, but hosted using JSbin: https://output.jsbin.com/lohawuv

-**Jupyter Code**
-The Jupyter notebook contains the source code that was used to create the final feature layer containing the predicted forest fire causes from 2022 - 2102.
+**Jupyter Code:** The Jupyter notebook contains the source code that was used to create the final feature layer containing the predicted forest fire causes from 2022 - 2102.